cmark0v/linux_hax/linuxhax.rst

 then make an initial commit to master to make sure it works

-pull requests are a social media feature tied to the web interface and dont really exist in this setting.
+pull requests are a social media feature tied to the web interface and dont really exist in this setting. the command line utility will generate one, which is actually a diff format to sumarize changes between branches. opriginally meant to be emailed to the guy who controls the origin.

 git client side
 ===============